 Students on scholarships who experience financial stress, may also apply for financial aid (bursary).
 Students already receiving a bursary may apply for an increase to the amount awarded if they demonstrate that they are experiencing a change in circumstances which is adding to their financial need.

-Can I apply for a scholarship or bursary at any time?
+You may apply for a bursary at any time.

 You should be very clear about your financial need, including assistance you receive from the government, family, and other parties.
 You should also indicate precisely how you plan to use this assistance—what expenses are you currently incurring that you cannot afford?

 Financial support can be used for essential living and study expenses, including: